 In summary, our study indicated that visiting a TH/SC prior to ART initiation is not associated with delayed ART initiation while higher asset index did have a paradoxical association with delayed ART initiation.
-These findings suggest that exposure to TH/SC is not a barrier to ART use.
-Future studies and interventions are needed to see how TH/ SC may be leveraged to improve early presentation for treatment and care.
+These findings suggest that exposure to TH/SC are not a barrier to ART use.
+Future studies and interventions are needed to see how TH/SC may be leveraged to improve early presentation for treatment and care.

+Acknowledgments

-Acknowledgments We would like to acknowledge Dr. Paul Bolton of Boston University for generously providing the locally validated version of the Hopkins Symptom Check list.
+We would like to acknowledge Dr. Paul Bolton of Boston University for generously providing the locally validated version of the Hopkins Symptom Check list.
 This study received funding by the National Institutes of Health (RO1MH54907; K24MH87227; P30AI027763; UL1RR024131).
-Dr. Tsai acknowledges salary support through the Robert Wood Johnson Health and Society Scholars Program.